 The goal of this unit is to prepare students for professional endeavours that demand skills in managerial decision making and communication in an agricultural-related environment.

 - Students are able to (1) understand theoretical concepts in managerial economics; (2) evaluate different strategic options for an agribusiness firm facing competition in the marketplace and (2) apply economic concepts, principles and analytical tools to conduct industry analysis and competitive analysis for firms operating in an agricultural environment.

-- Typically this unit is assessed in the following ways: (1) examination; (2) case study 1; and (3) case study 2.
+- Indicative assessments in this unit are as follows: (1) examination; (2) case study 1; and (3) case study 2.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.